Ronald Street sign (2020). Mike Gooch. Word on the Street image collection.

 "An Extraordinary Case" read the headline in the Taranaki Daily News on 27 September 1906.
 The previous day, a claim against Alexander James McIntosh, former manager of the New Plymouth branch of the Bank of Australasia, had commenced in the New Plymouth Supreme Court.

-No doubt the people of the town where intrigued with the tale of shady property deals and alleged "hocus pocus transactions".
+No doubt the people of the town were intrigued with the tale of shady property deals and alleged "hocus pocus transactions".
 The plaintiff, James Harding, had arrived in New Plymouth at the age of 21 and promptly fell under the influence of the trusted bank manager.
 The unusual case, complicated by Harding's marriage to McIntosh's sister, lasted three days until an out of court settlement was reached, much to the approval of the presiding judge.

 The publicity must have been quite unwelcome for McIntosh, who had left New Plymouth in 1904 to become the manager of the Invercargill branch of the Bank of Australasia.
 His promotion was celebrated with a gathering of customers, staff and dignitaries.
 Along with speeches and toasts, the respected bank manager was presented with a solid silver tea and coffee set.